-It begins with a deep understanding of the community by assessing its specific substance abuse problems.
+It begins with a deep understanding of the community by assessing its specific substance misuse problems.
 A successful prevention effort also requires getting community members to come together for the cause.

 Community members who have formed a coalition are most effective when they plan.
 Planning can be time intensive and complex, but it helps achieve goals and sustain them.
 A coalition’s plan provides a road map for measuring change and it can be challenging to measure something which was prevented from happening.
 This makes it all the more important to evaluate outcomes associated with the root causes.

 To maintain long term results requires systemic change.
 This involves changing policies, norms, and other community influences.
 Sustaining these changes involves much more than funding; it is dependent upon incorporating strategies to reconfigure these influences by partnering with local stakeholders.
 There are coalitions that sustain these efforts after funding ends, and many prevention efforts that occur without any funding at all.

 The process described above is known as the Strategic Prevention Framework (SPF) which was developed by the Substance Abuse and Mental Health Services Administration (SAMHSA).

 The Strategic Prevention Framework answers the following simple questions